HexmosTech/expo-tenor-search/README.md

 The `GifSearch` component is the main feature of the extension.
 Here are the features of the GifSearch component based on the code provided:

 - Customizable Search Filters: You can customize the search filters to provide only the type of GIFs that you want to show in your app.
-In the code, the MediaFilter parameter is set to 'minimal', which limits the search results to only show GIFs that are safe for all ages.
+In the code, the `Filter` parameter is set to `high`, which limits the search results to only show GIFs that are safe for all ages.
+Other values for Filter is - `off`,`low`, `medium`,
-- Easy GIF Selection: The onGifSelect function is called when the user selects a GIF.
+- Easy GIF Selection: The `onGifSelect` function is called when the user selects a GIF.
 A function `handleGifSelect` is provided that returns the selected GIF's URL.
 - Tenor API Key: To use the GifSearch component, you need to provide a Tenor API key.
 In the code, the tenorkey parameter is used to provide the API key.
 You can obtain an API key from Tenor's developer portal.

 ## What to do with the results